vertesy/Single-Cell-Omics-Course/README.md

-# Single-cell Omics Course
+# Single-cell omics course
-A multi-week summer workshop on single-cell (gen)omics and data analysis.
+A 2 week long summer workshop on single-cell (transcript)omics and data analysis.